LviatYi/LviatYi/README.md

 ---

-“The world comes down to you(The youth)...Hope lies in you”
+“The world comes down to you(The youth)...Hope rests on you”
 Mao said that to the youth in 1957, and I believe in it, but the struggle may be very hard.
 Everyone has the right to imagine life and everyone has the obligation to contribute as a human being.